wolfeng-db/wolfys_essentials/README.md

     - Minor edit of their internal names so they sort at the end of the pet list

 ### PERSONAL CHANGES
-    - Increased magic find bonus in golden chests and number of gold coins dropped, chance for uniques to drop.
+    - Increased magic find bonus in golden chests, number of gold coins dropped, chance for uniques to drop.
-    - Increased magic slots of items to the same values of Synergies, should help avoid magic items with a single effect.
+    - Some changes to the weight of magic items and up so they drop a bit more.
     - Increase mana regen to 5%
-    - Some changes to the weight of magic items and up so they drop a bit more.

 ### MAYBE IN THE FUTURE or maybe standalone
 - Equipment slot overhaul EC